scottyschup/ruby-curriculum/language-basics/recursion.md

 Estimated time: 5hrs

+* Write a recursive method, `range`, that takes a start and an end and returns an array of all numbers between.
 * Write both a recursive and iterative version of sum of an array
 * Write two versions of exponent that use two different recursions: